IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

     (Required for new resource) The location where the HPCS instance available

-  plan (True, str, None)
+  failover_units (False, int, None)
+    The number of failover crypto units for your service instance

+  service (False, str, hs-crypto)
-    (Required for new resource) The plan type of the HPCS Instance
+    The name of the service offering `hs-crypto`

-  resource_group_id (False, str, None)
+  signature_server_url (False, str, None)
-    The resource group id
+    URL of signing service

   id (False, str, None)